Get Started

 5. There is a dire emergency.

-Immigration and Customs Enforcement (hereafter ICE), United States Citizenship and Immigration Services (hereafter USCIS) and Customs and Border Protection (hereafter CBP) all have concurrent authority to parole individuals.
+Immigration and Customs Enforcement (hereafter ICE), United States Citizenship and Immigration Services (hereafter USCIS), and Customs and Border Protection (hereafter CBP) all have concurrent authority to parole individuals.
 ICE can authorize parole of foreign nationals outside the United States for law enforcement matters.
 USCIS (HAB) can parole a foreign national outside the United States for humanitarian and other purposes.
 CBP can grant parole at United States ports of entry.

 Some key factors considered during the adjudication of the application are identified below.